 II.
 At the beginning of the discussion Chief of the Security

 Police and of the SD, SS-Obergruppenfuehrer Heydrich, reported

-that the Reich Marshal had appointed him delegate for the
+that the Reich Marshal had appointed him to delegate for the

-preparations for the final solution of the Jewish question in
+preparations for the final solution to the Jewish question in

 Europe and pointed out that this discussion had been called for

 The wish of the Reich Marshal to have a draft sent to him concerning